 Last week I mentioned an end-of-summer adventure I was going to try with my kids: letterboxing.
 I’ve received a bunch of questions about letterboxing, so here is my rudimentary explanation of what it is:

 People all over the world put together boxes containing a blank book, a pen, a rubber stamp and an ink pad.
 They hide the water-proof box in public place (like a park) and then post clues on how to find it on the internet.
 Letterboxers look up the clues and search out the book, stamping their own books with the stamp they find and making a mark with their own stamp in the letterbox’s book.
 I hear there are over 20,000 boxes hidden in North America alone.
 (You can find lots more information at letterboxing.org.
 This article was especially helpful.)

-I was supposed to go with three friends, Marianne, Amanda and Jana — my local letterboxing experts.
+I was supposed to go with three friends — local letterboxing experts.
 But I was slow to get the kids up and going that day and we missed our chance to meet them.
 (Next time girls!
 Really.)
 So that my kids wouldn’t collapse from disappointment, we ended up letterboxing on our own.
 And we’re hooked!!

 Luckily, I had all of this on hand.
 If letterboxing had required a trip to the store that day, I’m afraid it wouldn’t have happened.
 Apparently, many letterboxers prefer to make their own stamp — just the kind of project I love — but was glad I had these pretty insect ones on hand for our first try.

 We found the box after following all the clues — which happened to lead us on an in-depth walk around one of our favorite parks.
 We stamped our book, and made some notes and added a green leaf and a red leaf to our book as reminders that our adventure was at the end of summer and start of fall.
 We put a snail stamp into the letterbox’s book (because we were so slow to find it) and our thumbprints as well.